tobybreckon/correlation-ga/README.md

 ./correlation_ga
 < use sliders to select population size (P), mutation (M) and cross-over (C) probability settings >
 < use mouse to click/drag to select image region >
-< x key to exit / r key to reset  >
+< hold down - x key to exit / r key to reset  >
 ```

 The GA example runs with a webcam connected or from a command line supplied video file of a format OpenCV supports on your system (otherwise edit the code to provide your own image source).